MavenWave-DevOps/ignite-argocd/README.md

 ![ArgoCD Apps](imgs/app.gif)

-Some detail on Kubernetes can be viewed in these Applications as well such as pod logs.
+Some detail on Kubernetes can be viewed in these Applications, such as pod logs.

 ![ArgoCD Pod Logs](imgs/pod-logs.gif)